 Vision means carrying the lamp of the Dharma.

 It means standing up for the truth—no matter what:

 “Hatred never ceases by hatred, but by love alone is healed.”

 “Greed, Hate and Ignorance create suffering.
 Generosity, Love and Wisdom bring happiness.”

 “Mind is the forerunner.
 Speak and act with a pure mind and happiness will follow.”

 “Plant seeds of goodness, and well-being will grow.”

 Now a time of change has come.

-We must listen deeply, bear witness, honor everyone, and choose our actions wisely and courageously.
+We must listen deeply, bear witness, and choose our actions wisely and courageously.